 Its greatest glory, however, is its main organ (oddly, it has three) – the Father Willis Organ of 1887.
 The great assemblage of its pipes hang high above the choir stalls beneath the rise of the great perpendicular arches, echoing the piping of the colossal cluster columns that support the central tower.

 Church organs are, of course, a specialist subject.
 This is evident from the Wikipedia description of the instrument.
 It apparently has ‘tierce mixtures on Great and Swell, characterful gedackts on the Choir, and a small but telling pedal division’.
-Unfortunately no one was actually playing it at the time of our visit so I am not in a position either to confirm or deny this statement.
+Unfortunately no one was actually playing it at the time of our visit so I am not in a position either to confirm or deny this description.

 The organ was restored in 1963, by Mr Willis’ grandson.
 He kept his restoration to the minimum, but one significant thing he did do was move the organist’s console from up in the gods and among the pipes to a position where the organist could actually hear what the choir were up to.